apssouza22/security-architecture/README.md

 ### User access control
 User access control is done using JWT tokens.
-We use three strategies to validate JWT tokens:
+We provide three strategies to validate JWT tokens:
-- Retrieve the certs from the Keycloak server and validate the token
+- Retrieve the certs from the IDP (Keycloak) server and validate the token
 - Use x5t(Thumbprint) embedded in the token to retrieve the public key from a local truststore and validate the token
 - Using embedded certificate to validate the token after validating the certificate against a CA